 Since our inception, we have focused our resources on our research and development activities, including conducting preclinical studies and clinical trials, manufacturing development efforts and activities related to regulatory filings for our product candidates.
 We recognize research and development expenses as they are incurred.
 Costs for certain development activities are recognized based on an evaluation of the progress to completion of specific tasks using information and data provided to us by our vendors.
 We cannot determine with certainty the duration and completion costs of the current or future clinical studies of our product candidates.
 Our research and development expenses consist primarily of:

-- fees paid to consultants and contract research organizations (CROs), including in connection with our preclinical and clinical trials, and other related clinical trial fees, such as for investigator grants, patient screening, laboratory work, clinical trial database management, clinical trial material management and statistical compilation and analysis; - salaries and related overhead expenses, which include stock option, restricted stock units and employee stock purchase program compensation and benefits, for personnel in research and development functions; - payments to third-party manufacturers, which produce, test and package our drug substance and drug product (including continued testing of process validation and stability); - costs related to legal and compliance with regulatory requirements; and - license fees for and milestone payments related to licensed products and technologies.
+- fees paid to consultants and contract research organizations (CROs), including in connection with our preclinical and clinical trials, and other related clinical trial fees, such as for investigator grants, patient screening, laboratory work, clinical trial database management, clinical trial material management and statistical compilation and analysis; - salaries and related overhead expenses, which include stock option, restricted stock units and employee stock purchase program compensation and benefits, for personnel in research and development functions; - payments to third-party manufacturers, which produce, test and package our drug substance and drug product (including continued testing of process validation and stability); - · costs related to legal and compliance with regulatory requirements; and - license fees for and milestone payments related to licensed products and technologies.

-From our inception through September 30, 2017, we have incurred approximately \$391.9 million in research and development expenses, which predominately relates to our development of brincidofovir.
-These costs were largely related to the conduct of our clinical trials, including most recently our two large clinical trials of oral brincidofovir, SUPPRESS and AdVise.
+From our inception through March 31, 2018, we have incurred approximately \$419.2 million in research and development expenses, which predominately relates to our development of BCV.
+These costs were largely related to the conduct of our clinical trials of BCV.